MehtabAlam786/Project-1/README.md

 # Project 1
-Project using HTML , CSS , JAVASCRIPT.
+Project using HTML , CSS and JAVASCRIPT.